Burial Costs in Florida (2026)

 Regional Context for Burial in Florida

 In much of Florida, family and church cemeteries still operate alongside commercial ones, and many congregations keep section pricing below market.
-If you have a church or family plot in Florida, the savings over a private cemetery can exceed $1,440.
-Above-ground entombment is also more common in parts of the Gulf South for high-water-table reasons — worth asking about if you are in a low-lying area.
+If you have a church or family plot in Florida, the savings over a private cemetery can exceed $1,440, and Florida law allows family burial plots on private property, subject to local rules.
+Above-ground entombment is also more common in parts of the Gulf South for high-water-table reasons — worth asking about if you are in a low-lying area, the same pattern reflected in burial costs across Tennessee.

 Burial Resources